 This is where things get hairy.
 It turns out that I had the wrong visa and the airline would not let me check in for my flight to Hanoi.
 I had a 30 day visa but it was not a multiple entry visa.
 I had used an online visa company called evisa-vietnam.org.
 DO NOT USE THIS COMPANY!
 More details on this in my Vietnam blog post but essentially I paid them a lot of money for extra services, didn’t receive those services, then they refused to return our money.
 They also refused to help us with the visa situation in Cambodia.

 The airport officials in Siem Reap were extremely nice and helpful, allowing use of their office and computer but he visa company was extremely unhelpful.
 Eventually, desperation set in and I agreed to an offer that originally had seemed insane.
 An airport official took $220 USD and my passport then drove to meet an embassy contact to get the visa.
 He returned just in time for me to board the last plane out of Siem Reap.
 I think this may have been the closet I’ve come to having a heart attack!

-Read More: Destination Guide: Two Days in Hanoi
+Read More: Things To Do in Hanoi